-Montevarchi is a small yet picturesque Tuscan town in the province of Arezzo, just under an hour south of the heart of Florence.
-Overlooking its elegant Piazza Varchi is the recently restored Palazzo del Podestà, home to a series of temporary show with stunning art pieces from a wide variety of painters.
+Overlooking Montevarchi’s elegant Piazza Varchi is the recently restored Palazzo del Podestà, home to the temporary exhibition with stunning historical art pieces from a wide variety of painters.

-The crown jewel of the display is undoubtedly “L’incoronazione” by Botticelli, making its triumphant return to its hometown after being stolen during the 19th century Napoleonic suppression of ecclesiastical property.
-Presumably completed in 1508 for the high altar of the Franciscan church of San Ludovico (now Sant’Andrea a Cennano), the bottom panel portrays a large group of saints, including Saint Ludovico da Tolosa, looking up to admire the Virgin Mary’s coronation by God the Father in the depiction above.
-Beyond this masterpiece, visitors will also be able to enjoy artworks by more enigmatic Tuscan artists with connections to Montevarchi, such as Giovanni Martinelli (1600-1659) and Jacopo Vignali (1592 – 1664) and Luca della Robbia the Younger (son of Giovanni della Robbia), who is present with a glazed terracotta piece in the family tradition.
+The crown jewel of the display is undoubtedly “L’incoronazione” by Botticelli and his workshop, making its triumphant return to its hometown after being stolen during the 19th century Napoleonic suppression of ecclesiastical property.
+Presumably completed in 1508 for the high altar of the Franciscan church of San Ludovico (now Sant’Andrea a Cennano), the bottom panel portrays a large group of saints, including St. Ludovico da Tolosa, looking up to admire the Virgin Mary’s coronation by God the Father in the depiction above.
+Beyond this masterpiece, visitors will also be able to enjoy artworks by more enigmatic Tuscan artists with connections to Montevarchi, such as Giovanni Martinelli (1600-1659), Jacopo Vignali (1592 – 1664) and Luca della Robbia the Younger (son of Giovanni della Robbia), who is present with a glazed terracotta piece in the family tradition.
 In keeping with the Easter season, there is also a painting of “The Resurrection of Christ” by the Tuscan artist known as Cigoli (1559 – 1613).